-backups.pgbackrest.containers.pgbackrestConfig.resources.limits.memory backups.pgbackrest.configuration.secret.name
+backups.pgbackrest.containers.pgbackrestConfig.resources.limits.memor y backups.pgbackrest.configuration.secret.name

-The Kubernetes memory limits of pgbackrest-config sidecar container.
+The Kubernetes memory limits C for pgbackrest-config sidecar container.

-Name of the Kubernetes Secret object C with custom pgBackRest configuration, which will be added to the pgBackRest configuration generated by the Operator.
+Name of the Kubernetes Secret object is with custom pgBackRest configuration, which will be added to the pgBackRest configuration generated by the Operator.